Robert Stiff

 Robert Stiff (born 24 June 1960) is a Southern Rhodesia born British entrepreneur.

 Early life

-Robert Stiff was born in Southern Rhodesia (now Zimbabwe) in 1960, where he was brought up by his English parents.
+Robert Stiff was born in Southern Rhodesia (now Zimbabwe) in 1960, where he was brought up by his English parents – Peter Stiff and Marion Hewson.
 His father Peter Stiff, an officer in the British South Africa Police until 1972, is the author of The Rain Goddess.
 The novel draws on Peter's experiences of counter-insurgency along the Rhodesian–South African border during the 1960s and early 1970s.